More case studies with HISTAR®

-Histar®: best solution for Shanghai World Financial Center's innovative structure
+HISTAR®: The best solution for the Shanghai World Financial Centre's innovative structure

-ArcelorMittal's Histar® steels form part of the Shanghai World Financial Center's structure, providing the necessary strength with reduced section sizes and weight.
-It contributes to the innovative structural concept that won the CTBUH Award for Best Tall Building Overall and Asia & Australasia in 2008.
-The 101-storey and 492 m landmark tower, a symbol of commerce, culture and the city's emergence as a world capital, was the world's second tallest building when it opened in 2008.
+ArcelorMittal's HISTAR® steels form part of the Shanghai World Financial Centre's structure, providing the necessary strength with reduced section sizes and weight.
+It contributes to the innovative structural concept that won the CTBUH Award for Best Tall Building Overall in Asia & Australasia in 2008.
+The 101-storey and 492 m landmark tower, a symbol of commerce, culture, and the city's emergence as a world capital, was the world's second tallest building when it opened in 2008.

-Located in Shanghai’s Pudong district, a special enclave designated in the early 1990ies as the city’s business centre, the SWFC is a mixed-use building conceived as a truly vertical city: a foyer with shopping malls and restaurants in the lower part, offices and conference facilities and a hotel between the floors 79th and 93rd and the world's highest observation deck at a height of 474 metres (in 2008).
+Located in Shanghai’s Pudong district, a special enclave designated in the early 1990s as the city’s business centre, the SWFC is a mixed-use building conceived as a truly vertical city: a foyer with shopping malls and restaurants in the lower part, offices and conference facilities, a hotel between the 79th and 93rd floors, and the world's highest observation deck at a height of 474 metres (in 2008).

-Histar® steel grade chosen for innovative structural concept & effective use of material
+HISTAR® steel grade chosen for an innovative structural concept & effective use of material

-Histar® high strength steels have been considered the best solution to optimize structural design by the design team architect and engineering.
-Thanks to the innovative in-line heat treatment QST (Quenching and Self-Tempering), the Histar® steels offer improved guaranteed values for yield strength.
+HISTAR® high strength steels were considered to be the best solution to optimise the structural design by the design team architect and engineers.
+Thanks to the innovative in-line heat treatment QST (Quenching and Self-Tempering), HISTAR® steels offer improved guaranteed values for yield strength.
 It was therefore possible to use smaller sections sizes with the same performance, resulting in a savings of steel used for the skyscraper's structure.
-ArcelorMittal supplied 10.000 tn of high-strength steels Histar® (ASTM A913-Grade 50) for the building's steel frame, in the form of W 14”×16” jumbo sections, accompanied by technical support to designer and contractor.
+ArcelorMittal supplied 10 000 tn of HISTAR® (ASTM A913-Grade 50) for the building's steel frame in the form of W 14”×16” jumbo sections, accompanied by technical support for the designer and contractor.

-The SWFC’s sustainability objectives focussed on reducing the energy expended in the construction of the building by maximising efficiency, minimising the materials and rationalising the building's geometry.
-Histar® contributes to those objectives, thanks to optimization of the weight of the structure and efficient use of steel material.
+The SWFC’s sustainability objectives focussed on reducing the energy expended in the construction of the building by maximising efficiency, minimising the materials, and rationalising the building's geometry.
+HISTAR® contributes to those objectives, thanks to optimisation of the weight of the structure and efficient use of steel material.

 Architecture & safety